SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/create_space.png)

-After all prerquisites are met, we can now start to setup SAP Task Center.
+After all prerequisites are met, we can now start to setup SAP Task Center.
 Switch now to **Instances and Subscriptions**  to get started and press **create**:
 In the upcomming screen we need now to create:

 <br>![](/exercises/ex1/images/start_create_sub_and_instances.png)

-1. The subscription to the BTP Laucnhpad service:
+1. The subscription to the BTP Launchpad service:

   <br>![](/exercises/ex1/images/create_lp_sub.png)

-  You should afterwads identify that the process will be started:
+  You should afterwards identify that the process will be started:

   <br>![](/exercises/ex1/images/create_lp_sub_prc.png)

-  And finally the launchpad is succeesfully subscribed:
+  And finally the launchpad is successfully subscribed:

   <br>![](/exercises/ex1/images/create_lp_sub_sucess.png)